top of page

 Non Fiction Book Club

-In April we will meet on Tuesday, April 22, 2025 at 3:00 pm to discuss The Little Book of Aliens by Adam Frank (this is a week later than our usual monthly schedule to avoid Holy Week).
+We will meet on Tuesday, March 18, 2025 at 3:00 pm to discuss The Little Book of Aliens by Adam Frank.
 Frank, an astrophysicist at the University of Rochester, addresses the biggest questions in our search for extraterrestrial life in this little book.
 Drawing from his own work and that of other scientists studying the possibility of alien life, he brings together the latest scientific thinking, data, ideas and discoveries to equip us with the critical facts as we stand at the last moment of human history where we believe we are alone.

 Women's Book Club